nerves-project/nerves_runtime/README.md

 Nerves systems support several methods for assigning serial numbers to devices.
 By default serial numbers are derived using board-specific identifiers.
 Currently, no one place exists that can be queried for the serial number.
-However, many people are using the `serial_number` key in the U-Boot environment block to store a serial number for their device.
+However, many people are using the `nerves_serial_number` key in the U-Boot environment block to store a serial number for their device.
 This location is not "secure" against a determined person who wants to clone a device.
 However, it is good enough for many use cases and is available on all platforms supported by Nerves.